 Diagnosis is made by taking a scraping of the cat’s crusty skin examine it under a microscope for the presence of mites or mite eggs.

-- Semi and longhaired cats may need to be clipped.
+Your veterinarian may clip semi and longhaired cats before treatment.
 Cleansing of the area to soften thick crusts, followed by a weekly lime sulfur dip.

-- Amitraz has been shown to be another successful dip, this product hasn't been approved for use on cats though
+Amitraz is another effective dip, this product hasn’t been approved for use on cats though

-- Ivermectin.
-This is given by injection.
-It hasn't been approved for use in cats, although reports are that it is safe.
-According to the Merck website, it has been known to cause death in kittens.
+Ivermectin, administered via injection.
+It hasn’t been approved for use in cats, although reports are that it is safe.

-Cheyletiellosis: Also known as walking dandruff, cheyletiellosis is a highly contagious skin disease cause by the Cheyletiellosis mite.
+Cheyletiellosis (walking dandruff) is a highly contagious skin disease caused by the Cheyletiellosis mite.
 Cats are most commonly infected with Cheyletiella blakei.
 Young cats are more often infected although cats of any age can have these mites.

 Symptoms include pruritus (itching), excessive scaling/dandruff, crusting along the back.

 Cheyletiellosis is diagnosed by flea combings, skin scrapings, fecal flotation or acetate tape preparations.